-Columns for Foundations to a Thailand House.
+Columns from Foundations to Roof for a Thailand House.

 The specifications for concrete columns, or piers, can be seen here.

 All columns – 6 x 12 mm rebar and 150 mm x 150 mm x 6 mm dia. steel stirrups @ 150 mm ctrs.

 All columns have 6 pieces of 12 mm diameter, deformed reinforcing steel bar, rebar.